lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To choose a series of lines as your background press the :guilabel:`Hatch` button.
 To change how far between each line change the :guilabel:`Spacing` field.
 To view what your background will look like it is under the :guilabel:`Preview` window.
 To rotate the lines change the :guilabel:`Angle` field or move the slider.
 To change the type of lines use the :guilabel:`Line type` drop down menu.
 To change the color of lines use the :guilabel:`Line Color` drop down menu.
 To choose a particular background color of your background check the :guilabel:`Background Color` checkbox.
 Then use the :guilabel:`Background Color` drop down menu to choose your background color.

-On the left there is a panel showing what slides you currently have in left side of the window.
-To insert a new slide right click on this panel on the left and select :menuselection:`New Slide` or press :kbd:`Control + Enter`.
-To delete a slide on the left hand slide right click and select delete slide or :menuselection:`Slide --> Delete Slide`.
-To create another copy of a slide right click and then select :menuselection:`Duplicate Slide` or :menuselection:`Slide --> Duplicate Slide`.
-To change the type of slide  :menuselection:`Slide --> Layout --> Your choice of slide here` which has many different options.

 To move a slide down :menuselection:`Slide --> Move --> Slide Down`.
 To move a slide up :menuselection:`Slide --> Move --> Slide Up`.
 To move a slide to the start :menuselection:`Slide --> Move --> Slide to start`.
 To move a slide to the end :menuselection:`Slide --> Move --> Slide to end`.